-CAs are not liable for any delay or failure to perform an obligation under this CP to the extent that the delay or failure is caused by a force majeure or other circumstances not attributable to CAs, including but not limited to natural disasters, wars, terrorism or failures of the Internet.
-CAs may specify other exemption provisions in their CPS but may not exclude mistakes arising from self-negligence.
+CAs are not liable for any delay or failure to perform an obligation under this CP to the extent that the delay or failure is caused by a force majeure or other circumstances not attributable to CAs, including natural disasters, wars, or terrorism which may cause the interruption of telecommunications network.
+CAs may specify other exemption provisions in their CPS but may not exclude mistakes arising from selfnegligence.